 Telford who was the best bridge designer at the time thought that all the designs were bad.
-So he made large gothic towers.
-It's a bit of a strange design, putting huge gothiclike towers there, down near the water.
+So he made one of his own, shown here with the large gothic towers.
+It's a bit of a strange design, putting huge gothic-like towers there, down near the water.
 He doesn't want to build longer spans than the Menai, because, remember, he is noticing that Menai is having trouble with the wind.